 Monday 10 August 2020

-Some of the poets, writers, artists. chaplains, sportspeople, etc. who received awards for outstanding bravery during WW1
+Some of the actors, poets, writers, artists. chaplains, sportspeople, etc. who received awards for outstanding bravery during WW1

 Military Cross

-Some of the poets, artists and writers who received awards for outstanding bravery during WW1 that I have found so far during the course of my research for a series of commemorative exhibitions.
+Some of the actors, poets, artists and writers who received awards for outstanding bravery during WW1 that I have found so far during the course of my research for a series of commemorative exhibitions.
 If you know of any others please let me know:

 Poets and Writers